pyk/byten/README.md

 byten
 =====
 Bit the size of file and turn it into human readable format.

+This is a Go Package that convert size of file into human readable format.

 Another weekend project by [pyk](http://google.com/+bayualdiyansyah).
 ### Usage
 First thing first, get the remote package
 ```